stefanwatt/sandr/README.md

 <!-- TOC --><a name="installation"></a>
 ## Installation

--   install using your favorite plugin manager (`lazy` in this example)
+Install using your favorite plugin manager.
+This example uses <a href="https://github.com/folke/lazy.nvim">lazy</a>.

 ```lua
 {